udacity/FCND-Simulator/DEVELOPMENT.md

 ## Scene

-The base scene is Backyard Flyer, whose file name is `urban`.
+The base scene is Backyard Flyer, which has the Unity file name [`urban`](./Assets/Scenes/urban.unity).
 Other scenes build off the components of this scene.
 Exploring this scene and all the components will provide a solid grasp of the functionality.

 ## Code